i-VRESSE/haddock3-webapp/docs/auth.md

 HADDOCK3WEBAPP_EGI_ENVIRONMENT=production  # could also be 'development' or 'demo'
 ```

 Only use social logins where the email address has been verified.
+Otherwise someone could create an social account with your email address and impersonate you.

 ## GitHub login